Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered here.

 What about CRB clearance and Insurance?

-All Magic Message staff hold full enhanced CRB clearance, and £15 million of professional indemnity insurance through membership of Equity.
+All Magic Message staff hold full enhanced DBS clearance, and £15 million of professional indemnity insurance through membership of Equity.
 Certificates are available to view on request if required.